alx-sch/42_pipex/README.md

 Pipex mimics the functionality of the shell pipe command '` | `' by executing `./pipex infile cmd1 cmd2 outfile`, which emulates the behavior of `< infile cmd1 | cmd2 > outfile`.
 It facilitates the connection of the standard output of one command to the standard input of another command, creating a pipeline for data flow between commands executed within separate processes.

 ## Features
-- **[Command Execution](https://github.com/alx-sch/42_pipex/tree/main?tab=readme-ov-file#command-execution):** Utilizing the PATH environmental variable to execute commands via `execve()`.
+- **[Command Execution](https://github.com/alx-sch/42_pipex/tree/main?tab=readme-ov-file#command-execution):** Utilizing the PATH environment variable to execute commands via `execve()`.
 - **[Process Management](https://github.com/alx-sch/42_pipex/tree/main?tab=readme-ov-file#creating-and-managing-mutiple-processes):** Creating child processes and establishing inter-process communication via `fork()`, `waitpid()`, `pipe()`, and `dup2()`.
 - **Error Handling:** Ensuring robustness by implementing mechanisms to protect the program from unexpected behavior and failure, using `perror()`, `strerror()`, and `errno`.
 - **Imitating Shell Behavior:** Replicating the behavior of the shell as closely as possible (zsh).

 ## Command Execution

-#### The PATH Environmental Variable
+#### The PATH Environment Variable

-Environmental variables are essential elements of the operating system's environment.
+Environment variables are essential elements of the operating system's environment.
 They store information that various processes and applications utilize to configure their behavior and access system resources.

 For example, common commands such as 'grep', 'ls', or 'cat' are exectuable files stored within the system.
 To determine the exact path(s) to a specific command, you can use `which` in bash or `where` in zsh, followed by the command name, such as `which grep` or `which ls`.

 When calling a command, the terminal shell checks the PATH environment variable.
 This variable contains a list of directories, delimited by colons, where the operating system searches to find the executable file corresponding to the given command.

-To view a list of all environmental variables and their values, you can execute the `env` command in the terminal.
+To view a list of all environment variables and their values, you can execute the `env` command in the terminal.
 This command displays a list like this (excerpt):

 ```bash
 [...]